Home > Short-Term Health Insurance > Vermont Short-Term Health Insurance

 Vermont residents may find that they’re eligible for Medicaid coverage, depending on their household income.

-There are fixed indemnity plans and health care sharing ministry plans available in Vermont.1 But these are not adequate substitutes for major medical health insurance.
+There are fixed-indemnity plans and health care sharing ministry plans available in Vermont.4 But these are not adequate substitutes for major medical health insurance.

 Is there a penalty for not having health coverage in Vermont?

 Vermont enacted legislation to create an individual mandate as of 2020, but lawmakers failed to agree on a penalty for non-compliance.
-So although the mandate took effect in 2020, there is no financial penalty for not having health insurance.
+So although the mandate took effect in 2020 and Vermont residents have to report whether they were insured when they file their state tax returns, there is no financial penalty for not having health insurance in Vermont.5

 Footnotes